weleoka/discdex/README.md

 	- Encoding/codec
 	- Bitrate

-* Fault where the path contains the filename!
+* Fault where the relative path on the device contains the filename!

 Specs and options: